ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

-   The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  {#general-record-format} and {#aggregate-reports} discuss aggregate feedback.
+   The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.
+Section 6.3 and Section 7.2 discuss aggregate feedback.

 6.7.
 Policy Enforcement Considerations